sachinkumarsingh092/sachinkumarsingh092.github.io/_posts/2020-07-05-quad-hashes.md

 double hash[4] = {Cx, Cy, Dx, Dy};
 ```

+## Conclusion
-We can use __KD-tree__ search to filter out duplicate codes and proceed to futher layers to match these codes to
+We can use __KD-tree__ search to make hash-codes and to
+filter out duplicate codes and proceed to futher layers to match these codes to
-the query hash-codes.
+the query hash-code.
+For angle calculation `atan2` is preffered.

 **EOF** :wave: